vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/README.md

 <figure><img src="../../.gitbook/assets/image (7).png" alt=""><figcaption></figcaption></figure>

-Please note that during the expansion of the Prompt, network access may be required.
+Please note that network access may be required during the expansion of the Prompt.
 For characters after 2021, the waiting time may be longer.
-If you encounter a failure, please try again in two minutes or join our official [Discord](https://discord.com/invite/XQ7Tx8qEwg) community to ask questions directly!
+If you encounter a failure, please try again in two minutes or ask directly in our official [Discord](https://discord.com/invite/XQ7Tx8qEwg) community!

 _**Through description definition**_